trunk-io/docs/check/configuration/supported/markdown-table-prettify.md

 # markdown-table-prettify

-**markdown-table-prettify** is a linter for Markdown.
+[**markdown-table-prettify**](https://github.com/darkriszty/MarkdownTablePrettify-VSCodeExt#readme) is a linter for Markdown.

-You can enable the markdown-table-prettify plugin with
+You can enable the markdown-table-prettify linter with:

 ```shell
 trunk check enable markdown-table-prettify